achi0899/achinoam-lab-book/_posts/2026_06_30_photophysiology_post.md

 ## Interpretation

 The fitted PI curves and derived photophysiological parameters were used to compare algae exposed to the Light and Dark treatments.

-The paired Wilcoxon tests did not detect statistically significant differences after Benjamini–Hochberg correction for any of the measured parameters (Am, AQY, Rd and Ik).
-Therefore, based on these data, there is no strong statistical evidence that the Light and Dark treatments produced consistent changes in photophysiological performance across the paired taxa.
+The Wilcoxon tests did not detect statistically significant differences after Benjamini–Hochberg correction for any of the measured parameters (Am, AQY, Rd and Ik).
+Therefore, based on these data, there is no strong statistical evidence that the Light and Dark treatments produced consistent changes in the photophysiological performance of the algae included in this study.

-However, the ratio and difference plots indicate that responses varied among taxa.
-This suggests that individual species may respond differently to light history, although these trends were not statistically significant in the present dataset.
-Future studies with larger sample sizes may help determine whether these taxon-specific patterns represent real biological responses.
+However, the ratio and difference plots indicate that responses varied among algal species.
+This suggests that different species may respond differently to light conditions, although these trends were not statistically significant in the present dataset.
+In the future studies with larger sample sizes may help determine whether these species-specific patterns represent real biological responses.